jakearchibald/jakearchibald.com/static-build/posts/2024/04/attributes-vs-properties/index.md

 console.log(div.outerHTML); // '<div foo="bar"></div>'
 ```

-So when you're looking at the elements panel in DevTools, you're only seeing attributes on elements, not properties.
+So when you're looking at the elements panel in browser developer tools, you're only seeing attributes on elements, not properties.

 ## Value types